-The feast of All Saints on November 1 is the day Christians honor the memory of the multitude of saints without their own feast day, who now enjoy the vision of God for all eternity.
+The Solemnity of All Saints on November 1 is the day Christians honor the memory of the multitude of saints without their own feast day, who now enjoy the vision of God for all eternity.
 On November 2, All Souls Day, the Church reminds us of the need to pray for those who have died and are now being purified, so that they may attain the beatific vision of God.

 From earliest times, the Church has honored the memory of the deceased and offered suffrages for them, in particular the Eucharistic sacrifice.
 The Church also recommends alms, indulgences and works of penance for the deceased.
 Here are some texts on this custom to pray for the deceased.

 “When the Lord comes in glory, and all his angels with him, death will be no more and all things will be subject to him.
 But at the present time some of his disciples are pilgrims on earth.
 Others have died and are being purified, while still others are in glory, contemplating 'in full light, God himself triune and one, exactly as he is’” (Lumen gentium 49).
 All of us, however, in varying degrees and in different ways share in the same charity towards God and our neighbors, and we all sing the one hymn of glory to our God.
 All, indeed, who are of Christ and who have his Spirit form one Church and in Christ cleave together (CCC, 954).

 “In full consciousness of this communion of the whole Mystical Body of Jesus Christ, the Church in its pilgrim members, from the very earliest days of the Christian religion, has honored with great respect the memory of the dead; and ‘because it is a holy and a wholesome thought to pray for the dead that they may be loosed from their sins’ she offers her suffrages for them” (Lumen gentium, 50).
 Our prayer for them is capable not only of helping them, but also of making their intercession for us effective (CCC, 958).